abusufiyanbelif/bmsssolapur-v2/src/docs/BUILD_FIX_LOG.md

         -   Modified `getAllQuotes` in `quotes-service.ts` to gracefully return an empty array `[]` if the collection doesn't exist.
         -   Modified `getInspirationalQuotesFlow` to re-throw a standard `Error` object if the database call fails, ensuring a proper error message is always available for logging in the server action.

-3.  **App Crash on Missing Firestore Indexes**:
-    -   **Description**: The application would crash if a query required a Firestore index that had not been created yet (e.g., ordering leads by date).
-    -   **Resolution**:
-        -   Refactored all data-fetching services (`lead-service`, `donation-service`, `user-service`) to be resilient to missing indexes.
-        -   Each function now uses a `try...catch` block.
-It first attempts the query *with* sorting.
-If it fails due to a missing index, the `catch` block retries the query *without* sorting and then sorts the data in memory.
-        -   This prevents the app from crashing and ensures data is always displayed, while also logging a clear, developer-friendly error message indicating which index needs to be created.

 ---

 ## Build Pass 5